Big Catch

 I was lucky to have been back in my family’s Japanese ancestral home in 1992 to participate in Obon.
 They live about an hour outside of Hiroshima.
 I had purchased a yukata in Tokyo where I had been working for Shimizu Engineering and Construction and wore that to dance in the Obon celebration.

-The Obon Spirit Boat Procession is not part of the Obon festivities in Hiroshima, but I happened upon while in Kauai a few weeks ago.
+The Obon Spirit Boat Procession is not part of the Obon festivities in Hiroshima, but I happened upon it while in Kauai a few weeks ago.
 They were a little early with their celebration which was lucky timing for me and my family.

 Obon Spirit Boat Procession in Kauai